truckersmp-cli/truckersmp-cli/README.md

     * `truckersmp-cli` provides `--activate-native-d3dcompiler-47` option as a workaround: When this is specified with `-s` (`--start`), `truckersmp-cli` downloads/activates the DLL
         * Once the DLL is activated, there's basically no need to specify the option again
         * When downgrading Proton, the native DLL is removed: Then `--activate-native-d3dcompiler-47` is needed again
-* When DXVK is used in fullscreen mode, TruckersMP overlay disappears after switching window (e.g. pressing Alt + Tab) ([issue #90][github:issue90])
-    * `truckersmp-cli` provides `--wine-desktop SIZE` option as a workaround
-        * Mouse clicking doesn't work in other GUI apps while the game is running

 ## Install